Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The model and its results

-It sounds relevant to study the resonant structure related to the evolution of the scalar field in view of the Gaussian perturbation.
-In this sense, the Figure \ref{times_A_sigma_10} summarizes the main behaviors involving the oscillon decay, as well as the appearance of antikink-kink pairs.
-Specifically, this plot shows the temporal evolution of the field value at the center of mass for fixed $\sigma=10$ and different values of $A_0$, from which we identify well-defined segments which alternate between blue and red colors.
-Here, in view of the previous figures which bring the evolution of $\phi(x,t)$ in the full space, it is possible to understand that the blue regions represent a field oscillation around $\phi_0=+1$, whilst the red portions means the emergence of an antikink-kink pair at the origin.
-For instance, small values of $A_0$ lead to either an annihilation of the original perturbation or the generation of a long-lived oscillon.
-On the other hand, when $0.5<A_0<0.7$, there are stripes in red which represent a single antikink-kink pair.
+We also consider the resonant structure related to the evolution of $\phi(x,t)$.
+Figure \ref{times_A_sigma_10} summarizes the main behaviors involving the field decay, as well as the appearance of antikink-kink pairs.
+These plots show the temporal evolution of the field value at the center of mass for fixed $\sigma=10$ and different $A_0$.
+It is possible to identify well-defined segments that alternate between blue and red colors.
+The blue regions represent fluctuations around $\phi_0=+1$, while the red portions mean the emergence of a centered antikink-kink pair.
+For instance, small values of $A_0$ lead to either an annihilation of the original perturbation or the generation of a long-lived reminiscent oscillon.
+On the other hand, when $0.5<A_0<0.7$, there are stripes in red that represent a single antikink-kink pair.

-Notably, we also note a fractal structure which resembles the outcome of kink-antikink collisions.
-In this case, in order to recognize the details of the resonant structure, we have included a zoom, see the plots in the center and in the left of the Figure \ref{times_A_sigma_10}.
-It is important to make clear that in kink-antikink scatterings, the resonant structure reflects the number of interactions between the pair.
-In our case, however, the graphic depicts the alternation between the emergence of an oscillation and an antikink-kink pair.
+Surprisingly, within this range of $A_0$, we discover a structure that resembles the outcome of a kink-antikink collision \cite{campbell,dorey}.
+To highlight its details, we have included a zoomed-in view, see Fig.~\ref{tAs10_3}.
+In addition, a similar pattern may also be found in Ref. \cite{osc_weres}, which addressed the decay of the oscillon in a model with only one vacuum.
+It is important to make clear that, concerning kink-antikink scattering, the appearance of a resonant structure is typically associated with the number of bounces performed by the pair.
+In our case, the plot illustrates an alternation between the formation of long-lived oscillons and the emergence of an antikink-kink pair.

+The scattering of kinks in the $\phi^4$ model shows a two-bounce window structure.
+The order of the corresponding window is then determined by the number of oscillations $m$ between the bounces.
+Therefore, the first resonance window corresponds to $m=1$, see Ref. \cite{anninos}.
+These resonant peaks accumulate and decrease in thickness as the initial velocity increases.
+In our study, a similar process is used to determine the order of each resonant window.
+The behavior of the field at the center of mass for specific values of $A_0$ is depicted in Fig. \ref{fig_s10_A_0515}.
+The results reveal a bounce near the origin, followed by another peak after a certain time interval, with or without the presence of oscillations between these bounces.
+For instance, a zero-order window ($m=0$) is observed for $\sigma=10$ and $A_0=0.515$.
+Furthermore, for $A_0=0.525$ and $A_0=0.53$, the first ($m=1$) and second ($m=2$) resonant windows, respectively, are represented by one and two oscillations between the bounces.